-We're offering a variety of guided hikes for the Trails Challenge.
-Come along on these group outings and learn about the plants, wildlife and history of the parks.
-Visit the activities calendar at sonomacountyparks.org to join us!
-We'll also announce the hikes on Facebook and Instagram, so be sure to follow us.
+We offer a variety of guided hikes throughout the year.
+Come along on these group outings to meet fellow hikers and learn more about your parks and trails.
+Visit the calendar at SonomaCountyParks.org to join us!

+We also announce hikes on Facebook and Instagram, so be sure to follow us.
+And don't forget to tag your trail photos with #SonomaCountyParks.